rackerlabs/support-how-to/content/contribution-class/contribution-class-exercise.md

 ### Feedback questions

-Gave a response to the every question.

-**Note**: Please a skip a line between each student's response.
+Answer each of the following questions.Please a skip a line between each student's response.
 DO NOT DELETE another student's responses.

 #### Was the training easy to understand?